-Brokers are not entitled to vote on the election of directors, or the advisory proposal to approve the compensation of our NEOs, unless they receive voting instructions from the beneficial owner.
-However, under NYSE rules, brokers may use discretionary authority to vote on "routine" items such as the ratification of auditors.
-If a broker does not receive voting instructions, the broker may return a proxy card voting on routine items with no vote on the election of directors, and the advisory proposal to approve the compensation of our NEOs, which is usually referred to as a broker non-vote.
+Brokers are not entitled to vote on the election of directors, the advisory proposal to approve the compensation of our NEOs, or the advisory vote on the frequency of the shareowner vote on the compensation of our NEOs unless they receive voting instructions from the beneficial owner.
+However, under NYSE rules, brokers may use discretionary authority to vote on "routine" items such as the ratification of auditor.
+If a broker does not receive voting instructions, the broker may return a proxy card voting on routine items with no vote on the election of directors, the advisory proposal to approve the compensation of our NEOs and the advisory vote on the frequency of the shareowner vote on the compensation of our NEOs, which is usually referred to as a broker non-vote.
 The shares of a shareowner whose shares are not voted because of a broker non-vote on a particular matter will be counted for purposes of determining whether a quorum is present at the meeting so long as the shareowner is represented by proxy.
-A broker non-vote has no effect on the election of directors, or the advisory proposal to approve the compensation of our NEOs.
+A broker non-vote has no effect on the election of directors, the advisory proposal to approve the compensation of our NEOs, or the advisory vote on the frequency of the shareowner vote on compensation of our NEOs.